* Patton Boggs accuses Chevron of “smear campaign”-filing

 SAN FRANCISCO, Feb 7 (Reuters) - A prominent U.S. law firm accused Chevron Corp (CVX.N) of mounting a “smear campaign” aimed at keeping it out of a high stakes Ecuadorean environmental pollution case.

-The accusation, contained in court documents filed on Monday by Patton Boggs of Washington, D.C., comes a day before a hearing on a new civil racketeering lawsuit by Chevron against Ecuadorean plaintiffs seeking more than $27 billion in damages from the oil giant.
-[ID:nN01133100]
+The accusation, contained in court documents filed on Monday by Patton Boggs of Washington, D.C., comes a day before a scheduled hearing in a new civil racketeering lawsuit brought by Chevron last week against Ecuadoreans seeking more than $27 billion in damages from the oil giant.

-The Ecuadorean plaintiffs started their litigation in 1993 against Texaco -- bought by Chevron in 2001.
+The Ecuadoreans started their litigation in 1993 against Texaco -- bought by Chevron in 2001.
 They accuse it of dumping oil-drilling waste in unlined pits, contaminating the forest and causing illnesses and deaths among local people.

 A judge in Ecuador is expected to make a final ruling in the coming months.
 [ID:nN31241727]